dalnefre/FPGA/tutorial/uart/README.md

 for handling each state,
 and can help us think through
 all the possibilities.
-The usual way to model a state-machine in Verilog is with a clock-driven case statement.
+The usual way to implement a state-machine in Verilog is with a clock-driven case statement.

 ```verilog